janscience/adaptationprimer/ssa/README.md

 Note that the effective adaptation time constant during the pulses is much shorter than in between the pulses.
-Because of this asymmetry the neuron adapts quickly during the pulses but recovers relatively slowly in between.
+Because of this asymmetry the neuron adapts quickly during the pulses, but recovers relatively slowly in between.
 That way adaptation accumulates from pulse to pulse even with relatively short pulses.
-See Benda and Herz, 2003, for a detailed discussion of the relation between the adaptation time constant of the adaptation mechanism and the effective time constant that can be observed on the level of the spike frequency.
+See Benda and Herz (2003) for a detailed discussion of the relation between the adaptation time constant of the adaptation mechanism and the effective time constant that can be observed on the level of the spike frequency.

-The stimulus can be also a function of the time modulo the period.
-For example, to generate a sawtooth:
+The stimulus can also be a function of the time modulo the period.
+For example, to generate a sawtooth with falling flanks:

 ``` py
 stimulus = 1.0 - (time%T)/T